 Years ago, it was common to have one single address for the duration of your adult life.
 Today, however, we seem to always be on the move and tend to have multiple addresses.
 This can make things complicated when it is time to file your state income tax return.
 If you lived or worked in the state of Maryland at all last year, you will generally be required to file a return and pay your share of state income tax.

 If you do not file a return, or choose an incorrect residency status, issues can arise with the state.
 If the state feels that you have an unpaid tax liability, it can impose penalties, fines, or take more serious action.
 The Maryland tax attorneys at Gabaie & Associates, LLC can help you resolve your residency dispute with the state.
-Call us today to schedule a free consultation and learn more.
+Call us today to schedule a consultation and learn more.

 Why Does Residency Matter?